blinkchain/Proof-of-Concept-Yellowpaper/README.md

 - $K=MD160(SHA256((SHA256(H))+Packet_n+Slot_n+Epoch_n))$
 - Any node's PublicKeyHash $(N_x)$ lesser than $K$, shall be selected as the Packet's Producer. $Leader = K_p > N_x$
 - $K$ is rehashed during same leader continuous producer assignment or if no lesser $N_x$ value than $K$ is found.
+- After the packets are allocated and confirmed, the delegators can verify and collateralize for their tokens for the specific packets
 - Challenges will be node's having a different $H$ value due to forks, but can be achieved if a confirmed block's merkle root is taken.
 If any one node fails to achive common consensus on packet leaders, its propagation/minting will not be accepted and it will get dishonesty weightage.

 *[@I-Corinthian](https://github.com/I-Corinthian) Pseudocode Contribution*